 It also teaches how to work with them, and make anxiety a powerful signal that you mold into behavioral change.
-This is the core focus on this program, and it is led by our Lead Clinician, Kristin Arden.
+This is the core focus on this program, and it is led by Mindbloom's Lead Clinician, Kristin Arden.

 Beyond Depression is the complementary other half of Overcoming Anxiety, and is specifically focused on learning how to work with, and move beyond, experiences or symptoms of depression in your life.

 This is also led by our Lead Clinician, Kristin Arden, and is focused on helping individuals manage depression, while rediscovering joy, passion, and purpose in their lives: the antidote to depression.

 These are the continuing programs currently available at the time of publication.
 If there is any confusion around which program may be the best next step, or which one might be best suited for you, you can always reach out to your Guide to open a dialogue around this, or discuss this with your Mindbloom Clinician directly.